LTW-GCR-CSOC/csoc-installation-scripts/README.md

 GCR is providing a custom designed case for the GCR Canary device, more details are available in this [repository](https://github.com/LTW-GCR-CSOC/canary-case).

 ## GCR CSOC User Guide
-Under Development
+To be provided - Under development

 ## Getting help
-If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.
+If you have questions, concerns, bug reports, etc, please file an issue in this repository's issue tracker.

 ## Getting involved
 [CONTRIBUTING](CONTRIBUTING.md)